-- Fundamental problems related to motion planning and mission planning with mobile robots. - The discussed motion planning methods are general and applicable also into other domains and different robotic platforms including stationary robotic arms. - Robotics is interdisciplinary field - Electrical, mechanical, control, and computer engineering; - Computer science filds such as machine learning, artificial intelligence, computational intelligence, machine perception, etc. - Human-Robot interaction and cognitive robotics are also related to psychology, brainrobot interfaces to neuroscience, robotic surgery to medicine, etc.
+■ Fundamental problems related to motion planning and mission planning with mobile

+■ The discussed motion planning methods are general and applicable also into other do-

+■ Computer science filds such as machine learning, artificial intelligence, computational to motion planning and mission planning that can be "encapsulated" as robotic mains and different robotic platforms including stationary robotic arms.

+Human-Robot interaction and cognitive robotics are also related to psychology, brainrobot interfaces to neuroscience, robotic surgery to medicine, etc.

-In B4M36UIR, we will touch a small portion of the whole field, mostly related to motion planning and mission planning that can be "encapsulated" as robotic information gathering.
+In B4M36UIR, we will touch a small portion of the whole field, mostly related